 Using your resting heart rate and age:

-RHR = Resting heart rate (beats/minute) = number of heart beats in 20 seconds x 3
+RHR = resting heart rate (beats/minute) = number of heart beats in 20 seconds multiplied by 3.

 The Rockport Fitness Walking Test (RFWT) using a 1-mile (1.6-kilometer) walk:

-G = Gender factor, G = 0 for females and G = 1 for males
+G = gender factor, G = 0 for female, 1 for male

-T = Time to complete the 1-mile walk (in minutes)
+T = time to it took you complete the 1-mile walk (in minutes)

 H = number of heart beats in 10 seconds at the end of the 1-mile walk